pryv/example-apps-web/view-and-share/README.md

-## Pryv View and Share Data Tutorial
+## Pryv view and share data example

 Web app for data visualization & sharing with third parties.